Benadryl Children's Allergy Plus Congestion Side Effects

 Note: This document contains side effect information about diphenhydramine / phenylephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Benadryl Children's Allergy Plus Congestion.
+Some dosage forms listed on this page may not apply to the brand name Benadryl Children's Allergy Plus Congestion.

-Applies to diphenhydramine / phenylephrine: oral liquid, oral suspension extended release, oral tablet chewable extended release
+Applies to diphenhydramine / phenylephrine: oral liquid, oral suspension extended release, oral tablet.

 Do not use this medicine to make a child sleepy.
 Ask a doctor before giving the medicine to a child younger than 6 years old.

 Ask a doctor or pharmacist before using any other medicine that may contain diphenhydramine.
 Taking too much of this medicine can lead to a fatal overdose.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have:

 painful or difficult urination;

 fast, pounding, or uneven heartbeats;